probcomp/Venturecxx/doc/impossibility.md

 probability zero.
 Possible stances are:

-- "You should arrange your program such that they are never even contemplated"
+- "You should arrange your program such that they are never even contemplated".
-  - Operationally, this means escalating to "bug in user program"
+  - Operationally, this means escalating to "bug in user program".
-  - I think this is untenable, especially in the face of "approximately zero" probabilities
+  - I think this is untenable, especially in the face of "approximately zero" probabilities.

 - "Probability-zero events have no inspectable structure, except for the fact of having probability zero".